 - Complete identity verification and register for the debit card

-- Activate the Bitcoin debit card and link to a Coinbase wallet
+- Activate the Bitcoin debit card and fund it using a crypto wallet

-- Make purchases and spend crypto using the card
+- Make purchases with crypto using the card

-With an increasing number of providers offering Bitcoin debit cards, it can be difficult to know which ones are the best and offer value for money.
-Our assessment picked Coinbase as the best overall due to its ease of use for beginners (who may already have a Coinbase account) and notable trustworthiness as a safe and secure platform.
+With an increasing number of providers offering Bitcoin debit cards, it can be challenging to know which ones are the best and offer value for money.